syuuzu/syuuzu/README.md

 <p>
   I am a future computer science major.
 Currently, I like to just mess around with stuff and if I make something interesting I usually put it here!
-I'm still new to everything,<br> but I'm having fun.
+I'm still new to everything, but I'm having fun.
 </p>